 About the Artist

-Mandy received a 2008 GAP for the completion of an installation at the Bellevue Art Museum.
+Mandy received 2008 GAP Award funding for the completion of an installation at the Bellevue Art Museum.
 In her installation, titled Dare alla Luce, the viewer passes through and under a forest canopy of earthly paradise of eight green chandelier-like forms made of 1000+ yards of crocheted/beaded/braided/stitched vines, branches, and leaves.
 Mandy’s inspiration for this current body of work comes from Jacopo Tintoretto’s painting The Origin of the Milky Way.

 Information included above was provided by artist at the time of application.